savonet/book/quickstart.md

 radio defined above).
 The `weight` argument says how many tracks of each source should be taken in average: here we want to take 1 jingle for 4 radio tracks.
-The selection is randomized however and it might happen that two jingles are played one after the other (although this should be rare).
+The selection is randomized however and it might happen that two jingles are played one after the other, although this should be rare.
 If we want to make sure that we play 1 jingle and then exactly 4 radio songs, we should use the `rotate` operator instead:

 ```liquidsoap
 radio = rotate(weights=[1, 4], [jingles, radio])